-- The Midterm Examination (#1) will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
-The exam will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from the beginning of the semester to the date of the Midterm Exam. - The Final Examination (#2) will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
-The exam will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from the Midterm Examination to the date of the Final Exam.
-However, information from before the Midterm Examination may be included, if deemed necessary. - The questions for both examinations will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of two or more of the different formats.
+- Examination 1 will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
+The exam will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from the beginning of the semester to the date of the exam. - Examination 2 will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
+The exam will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from Examination 1 to the date of Examination 2.
+However, information from before the Examination 1 may be included, if deemed necessary. - Examination 3 will be completed on the date indicated on the Tentative Course Schedule section of the syllabus.
+The exam will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from Examination 2 to the date of Examination 3.
+However, information from before the Examination 1 and 2 may be included, if deemed necessary.

+- The questions for all examinations will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of two or more of the different formats.
 The time allotted will depend on the type(s) and/or number of questions. - Students will be required to download the Respondus Lockdown Browser and Monitor software, as applicable, when completing the exams.
 In that case a Webcam will be required. - Only absences resulting from documented emergency situations will be considered for make-up opportunities for either the Midterm or Final Examination, only, and will be handled on a case-by-case basis.